usamec/ml2/hw1b/README.md

 Run optimization for a long time (if you get a reasonable solution, try doubling the optimization steps).
 If done right, you should MSE around 9.
 Track loss after each step and plot it.
 Does it look reasonable?
-What is happening with continuous weights $W'$ during optimization, and what with quantized weights $ W$?
+What is happening with continuous weights $W'$ during optimization, and what with quantized weights $W$?
 This should not have a one-sentence answer, but rather multiple pages.

 ## Third task (30%)